rounds/rounds-android-goodies/README.md

 # rounds-android-goodies
-Resusable code from the Rounds Android Team
+Reusable code from the Rounds Android Team

 Coming Soon!